 Like a sealed plastic container, greenhouse gases can keep heat trapped in.
 For example, sources of air pollution include carbon dioxide, methane, and CFCs.

 If you look at the composition of the sun, it’s mostly hydrogen and helium.
 Stars like our sun undergo thermonuclear reactions where four hydrogen atoms combine into helium through heat.

-Typically, main sequence stars like the sun go through this process for about 95% of its life.
+Typically, main sequence stars like the sun go through this process for about 95% of their life.